Albert Ballin: Business

 Ballin further expanded the fleet in 1900 when he acquired fourteen steamships from A. C. de Freitas & Co.
 In 1901, Ballin built the Emigration Halls (now the Museum "BallinStadt") on the Hamburg island of Veddel to accommodate the many thousands of people from all over Europe who arrived at the Port of Hamburg every week to emigrate to North and South America on his company's ships.

-Ballin frequently traveled on the ships in his fleet and often spoke to passengers traveling with him to find out about the ships in his fleet and what improvements to make to future Hamburg Amerika ships.
-Ballin would take these improvements in hand and make sure that they would be placed on both his current and future liners.
+Ballin frequently traveled on the ships in his fleet and often spoke to other passengers to understand more about the ships and what improvements to make to Hamburg Amerika ships in the future.
+Ballin would take these ideas for improvements in hand and make sure they were implemented on both his current and future liners.